Healthy septic systems

 - Spread water usage throughout the day and week.
-If you have periods of high use, talk to a Septic Professional about options that will help your septic manage your lifestyle.
+If you have periods of high use, talk to a septic professional about options that will help your system manage your lifestyle.

 - Minimize use of harsh cleaners, bleach, antibacterial soaps and detergents.

-- Pump solids through tank’s maintenance hole regularly—at least every 3 years.
+- Pump solids through tank’s maintenance hole regularly — at least every three years.